Ohio sheriff's officer killed in crash mourned at service - WHIZ News

-CINCINNATI (AP) — Mourners gathered Saturday for the funeral of an Ohio sheriff’s officer who died of injuries after his patrol car collided with a bus earlier this month.
+CINCINNATI (AP) — Relatives, co-workers and friends gathered Saturday for the funeral of an Ohio sheriff’s officer who died of injuries after his patrol car collided with a bus earlier this month.

 Forty-two-year-old Cpl.
 Adam McMillan was pronounced dead Oct.
 23 at University of Cincinnati Medical Center, where he had been since the five-vehicle crash on Oct.
 8 in Anderson Township.